Today’s episode of Bottom Line Faith features Rob Baugher, CEO of Baugher Design and Remodel.

 Ray: Not eating sometimes too.

 Rob: Well, and that was part of it.
-But I actually would build cabinets all night long, and then go install them the next morning, or you’d wind up skipping meals, things like that, and I had I gotten to the point where I had proven to myself that I will work, and I will work hard, but I really wasn’t working smart.
+But I actually would build cabinets all night long, and then go install them the next morning, or I’d wind up skipping meals, things like that, and I had I gotten to the point where I had proven to myself that I will work, and I will work hard, but I really wasn’t working smart.
 And I was actually condemning a friend of mine, my wife and I were sitting out by the pool one evening, and I was condemning a friend of mine because she mentioned that he had not, you know, been able to come home for dinner with his family.

 And I was kind of letting him have it to her, and she said, “You know that you don’t ever eat supper with us.”
-And I said, “What do you mean” I eat supper here every night.”
+And I said, “What do you mean?
+I eat supper here every night.”
 And she said, “You come in, and we’ve already had supper, and you tuck the kids in, and then you come down, and you warm your food and eat and you work till two in the morning.
 And then, you know, and that’s our cycle.”
 And I realized I had just condemned my buddy for doing what I was doing.
 And I also saw what it was doing to my family, which is something I would have never wanted to do.
-And about a week later, I apologized immediately to my wife, and we’ve learned, we have that communication style where I could say, “I don’t have an answer yet, but I’m going to concentrate on this, and I’m gonna think this through, and we’ll just get back together, and we’ll talk about it again.”
+And about a week later, I apologized immediately to my wife, and we’ve learned, we have that communication style where I could say, “I don’t have an answer yet, but I’m going to concentrate on this, and I’m going to think this through, and we’ll just get back together, and we’ll talk about it again.”
 And about a week later, I went to her, and I said, “I will work a 40-hour work week.
 I will go in in the morning, you know, eight o’clock, I will get off at five, and I will come home.
 And if I cannot survive in this business on a regular hour work week – no nights, no weekends – then I’ll go for a different career.
 I’m not giving up my family for this.”

 One of my relatives was 39 years old, you know, building houses, and he died at 39.
 And I was like, I said, “We’re not doing it.”
 So it’s about how you use your time because time equals your life.
 And what happened that next year is that my business doubled.
 I worked less hours, but I worked smarter.
 And I worked with a smaller crew, but we produced more work.
 And my life began to change because I got those priorities in place, and changed for the better.
 And it’s like, that’s probably one of the most important things I can pass along.

 Ray: That’s beautiful.
-And Jesus said, you know, “What gaineth a man if he gains the whole world, or if he has the most thriving of business, and yet in the process loses his own soul or his family or his health, or whatever the case may be.”
+And Jesus said, you know, “What gaineth a man if he gains the whole world, or if he has the most thriving of business, and yet in the process loses his own soul or his family, or his health, or whatever the case may be.”
 So I’m sure right now, there’s somebody listening this program who needed to hear that.
-They’re right now, perhaps your spouse or your kids or a loved one, has been saying, “Hey, you need to slow down; you need to come home.
+They’re right now, perhaps your spouse or your kids or a loved one has been saying, “Hey, you need to slow down; you need to come home.
 Not only physically, but you need to be here emotionally and mentally as well.”
 And maybe, just maybe, this was a time for you to be encouraged that, as Rob just shared, he did that, and God blessed his business.

-And the Word says that we need to seek ye first the Kingdom of God and His righteousness, and then all these things, customers and cash flow and profitability and the right vendors, all those things, in his time, he will add on to you.
+And the Word says that we need to seek ye first the Kingdom of God and His righteousness, and then all these things, customers and cash flow and profitability and the right vendors, all those things, in His time, He will add on to you.
 And so Rob’s just reminded us of that very important biblical truth.
 Well, Rob, believe it or not, we’re at the end of our program, but I promised there was a question that I was going to ask.
 In Proverbs 4:23, Solomon writes, “Above all else, guard your heart, for it determines the course of your life.”
 There are some biblical scholars who believe that these were among the last words that Solomon wrote.
 The Bible describes him as the wisest, richest man who had ever lived.
 So now imagine, potentially he’s at the end of his life, he’s just gathered his loved one, his friends around.
 And he has said, “Now look, I know I’ve given you all this other council, I’ve given you all this other wisdom, but above all else, guard your heart.”
 So Rob if we’re at the end of your time on this side of eternity, and you have the chance to gather your friends, your loved ones, those who are most precious to you what would be your “above all else?”

-And so from that, from wanting to be a person who spoke and saved souls, instead, what he had in mind for me was to become a friend of sinners.
-It’s to get to know people, to pull them in, to take care of them, to provide for their families, to encourage them, to save marriages in the process, to enable businesses to succeed, my vendors to succeed ,train contractors to be respected, you know, get your bills paid, give your tithe to the church.
+And so from that, from wanting to be a person who spoke and saved souls, instead, what He had in mind for me was to become a friend of sinners.
+It’s to get to know people, to pull them in, to take care of them, to provide for their families, to encourage them, to save marriages in the process, to enable businesses to succeed, my vendors to succeed, train contractors to be respected, you know, get your bills paid, give your tithe to the church.
 And when I lay that on one side and the other, it’s like, I used to say to my friends, when I tried to sum it up, I said, you know, “Don’t tell me how high you can jump praising the Lord; tell me how straight you can walk when you come down.
 I want to see you walk it out every day.
 I want to see you follow Him.
 Then I know I can trust you.”
-That’s, that’s important.
+That’s important.

 Ray: It really is.
 I’ve taken some notes here, at the end of the day, above all else, keep seeking God and follow His ways, is what I’m hearing in that.
 Would you agree?

 Rob: Absolutely.
 He has a plan that’s bigger than your plan.
-Trust him.
+Trust Him.

 Ray: Very good.
 Wow.
 Well folks, as quite often is the case, this half-hour goes so fast.
 And I know there’s much more we could learn from Rob, and that he had prepared to share with us.
 But doggone it, this side of eternity, time is one of our limiting factors.
 We are so grateful for the opportunity to share with you on this edition of Bottom Line Faith.
 Rob, if someone would like to learn more about your company or more about you, where can they find you on the web?